Skip to content

 You must be able to attend the fire station at normal road speeds within 4 minutes from the location you will be providing cover for.
 You will be required to provide available cover depending on the contract you apply for:

-• 120+ hours per week – As above, for completing 120 hours of availability or more, you will receive a slightly higher retainer.
+• 120+ hours per week – as above, for completing 120 hours of availability or more, you will receive a slightly higher retainer.

 You will be required to attend a 3-hour training session, 7-10pm, once a week, on a Monday, Tuesday or Thursday depending on your local station’s weekly drill night.